petartotev/PT_Demo_NET_Kubernetes/README.md

 0. All steps from the [Setup section](#setup) need to be accomplished before proceeding with this section.

-1. Horizontal Pod Autoscaler relies on metrics provided by the `Metrics Server`.<br>Make sure Metrics Server is installed and running in your cluster:
+1. Horizontal Pod Autoscaler relies on metrics provided by the `Metrics Server`.<br>Make sure it is installed and running in your cluster:

 ```
 kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml